 - 4.1 Strengthen international cooperation and assistance among armed forces with respect to exchanges of technical information and tactical doctrine in order to develop a community of good practice to enhance the protection of civilians.
-As a starting point, a working group of interested parties could agree a toolbox of good practice, which could form the basis for structured military-to-military exchanges, workshops, and seminars. - 4.2 Collect and, where appropriate and subject to States' obligations, share disaggregated data, on the direct and indirect-impact on civilians of our military operations involving the use of explosive weapons in urban areas. - 4.3 Support the United Nations, the ICRC and other organisations capturing data on the impact of military operations involving the use of explosive weapons in urban areas, as appropriate, to complement and support the role of States in this area. - 4.4 Make every effort to assist victims, families and affected communities in a holistic, integrated and non-discriminatory manner, taking account of the rights of persons with disabilities, and supporting post-conflict stabilisation. - 4.5 Provide and facilitate rapid and unimpeded access for humanitarian relief to all persons in need and urge all parties to armed conflicts to facilitate humanitarian access as well. - 4.6 Support the United Nations, the ICRC, other international organisations and relevant civil society organisations in actions aimed at protecting and assisting civilian populations, and addressing the direct and indirect humanitarian impact of the use of explosive weapons with wide area effects in populated areas. - 4.7 Encourage appropriate cooperation with local stakeholders, civil society experts, and humanitarian organisations specialised in this field. - 4.8 Meet periodically to review the implementation of this declaration and identify any relevant additional measures that may need to be taken to improve compliance with existing International Humanitarian Law and strengthen the protection of civilians and civilian objects with regard to the use of explosive weapons with wide area effects in populated areas. - 4.9 Actively promote this declaration, distribute it to all relevant stakeholders and seek adherence to it by the greatest possible number of States.
+As a starting point, a working group of interested parties could agree a toolbox of good practice, which could form the basis for structured military-to-military exchanges, workshops, and seminars. - 4.2 Collect and, where appropriate, share disaggregated data, on the direct and indirect impact on civilians of our military operations involving the use of explosive weapons in urban areas, - 4.3 Support the United Nations, the ICRC and other organisations capturing data on the impact of military operations involving the use of explosive weapons in urban areas, as appropriate, to complement and support the role of States in this area. - 4.4 Make every effort to assist victims, families and affected communities in a holistic, integrated and non-discriminatory manner, taking account of the rights of persons with disabilities, and supporting post-conflict stabilisation. - 4.5 Provide and facilitate rapid and unimpeded access for humanitarian relief to all persons in need. - 4.6 Support the United Nations, the ICRC, other international organisations and relevant civil society organisations in actions aimed at protecting and assisting civilian populations and addressing the direct and indirect humanitarian impact of the use of explosive weapons with wide area effects in populated areas. - 4.7 Encourage appropriate cooperation with local stakeholders, civil society experts, and humanitarian organisations specialised in this field. - 4.8 Meet periodically to review the implementation of this declaration and identify any relevant additional measures that may need to be taken to improve compliance with existing International Humanitarian Law and strengthen the protection of civilians and civilian objects with regard to the use of explosive weapons with wide area effects in populated areas. - 4.9 Actively promote this declaration, distribute it to all relevant stakeholders and seek adherence to it by the greatest possible number of States.